 E. Lombardi Vallauri, "La struttura informativa.
 Forma e funzione negli enunciati linguistici", Carocci, 2009.

 T. Raso, H. Mello (eds), "Spoken Corpora and Linguistic Studies", Amsterdam/Philadelphia, Benjamins, 2014.

 The course aims to provide the main knowledge and understanding tools for corpus-based linguistic studies, also in the perspective of applying the acquired knowledge within broader contexts and developing new ideas within research contexts.
-The knowledge objectives regard, more specifically, the acquisition of: specialized terminology; computer tools for the analysis of linguistic and textual data; theoretical and practical tools for the analysis of spoken language, including the prosodic dimension; theoretical and practical tools for the analysis of corpora in a textual perspective.
+The knowledge objectives regard, more specifically, the acquisition of: specialized terminology; computer tools for the analisys of linguistic and textual data; theoretical and practical tools for the analysis of spoken language, including the prosodic dimension; theoretical and practical tools for the analysis of corpora in a textual perspective.

-Among the course objectives, there are the acquisition of the abilities to communicate in a clear way the acquired knowledge, and to develop integrated learning abilities that allow the student to formulate autonomous judgements and to deal with complex issues in the linguistic field.
+Among the course objectives, there are also the acquisition of the abilities to communicate in a clear way the acquired knowledge, and to develop integrated learning abilities that allow the student to formulate autonomous judgements and to deal with complex issues in the linguistic field.

 Basic knowledge of general linguistics.